 Return to the squat position with soft knees and go right into the next rep!
 This is a fantastic booty lifter!

 You want extended legs with flexed feet and stack one leg on top of the other.

-Rest you head on your bottom hand and your top hand goes on the ground in front of your abs for balance and support.
+Rest your head on your bottom hand and your top hand goes on the ground in front of your abs for balance and support.

 Lift your top leg towards the ceiling about six to eight inches.
 Lower with control back down.

 Lie down comfortably on your back with your knees bent and feet flat on the floor.
 Your feet should be about hip’s distance apart.

 4. Hip Flexor Stretch Series :

 Lunging hip flexor stretch